andreijirohdev-labs/studentops-codelab/README.md

 # Codelabs for Programming/CS Projects in College

 This repository contains the coding outputs for different computer programming course subjects in college, a la CS50(x).

+## Setting up

+### With Nix

+Make sure Nix and `direnv` are installed on your machine

 ## Code mirrors